 Related Blog Post: A fun thing to do while in Belize

 Related Blog Post: Things to do in Belize: The Community Baboon Sanctuary

 An excellent alternative to a night in Belize City

 This lovely riverside lodge is only 15 minutes from the international airport and offers free pickup and drop off from the airport.
-They are located just outside of Belize City in the village of Burrell Boom where the Baboon Sanctuary is (home of the howler monkey).
+They are located just outside of Belize City in the village of Burrell Boom where the Community Baboon Sanctuary is (home of the howler monkey).
 If you are arriving or departing with an extra day before or after your trip to Long Caye on Glover’s Reef, this is a wonderful option.
 If staying here before your trip with us, you will still have to arrange transport from here to the Biltmore in Belize City for our meeting time on Day 1 of your trip.